 Our staff at Axis Foot & Ankle Care Clinic knows that patients who have a better understading of foot and ankle problems will be able to more easily understand what their problems is, how it's being treated and what the cause is.
 We have set aside this page as a resource for our patients.

-You can also take a look at our Facebook, Twitter, YouTube, Blogger, Google+ or LinkedIn accounts by clicking on the buttons on the left-hand side of the page.
+You can take a moment to look at our Facebook, Twitter, YouTube, Google+ or LinkedIn accounts by clicking on the buttons on the right-hand side of the page.
 We're here to keep your feet healthy and happy!

 Just type the foot or ankle condition you want to learn more about into the search bar below!